 All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

 For the Bachelor's programmes taught in English, you must document English language qualifications equivalent to the level of English taught at Danish upper secondary (Danish: ' gymnasium') and/or proficiency in the Danish language at a high level for Bachelor's programmes taught in Danish.

 How to prove your English language proficiency

 - A Danish upper secondary/high school diploma with English level B (minimum grade 3,0 on the Danish 7-point grading scale, for programmes taught in English)

-- A upper secondary/high school diploma from an EU/EEA country may be sufficient to document your English skills .
-You need to document the number of English lessons per week (60 min. lessons), number of weeks per school year and the number of years you have attended high school.
+- An upper secondary/high school diploma from an EU/EEA country may be sufficient to document your English skills.
+You need to document the number of English lessons per week (60 min. lessons), the number of weeks per school year and the number of years you have attended high school.
 You must upload SDU's document Statement of Hours, filled in, stamped and signed by your upper secondary/high school.
-For programmes taught in English, the English language course must be passed with the minimum mark of 3,0 on the Danish marking scale scale (a mark of 02 indicates a pass.
+For programmes taught in English, the English language course must be passed with a minimum mark of 3,0 on the Danish 7-point grading scale (a mark of 02 indicates a pass.
 The maximum mark is 12).

 - An English language test

 Which test does SDU accept

 - TOEFL iBt test with a minimum score of 88.
 Please ask your test centre to send the score report directly to SDU.
 To select the University of Southern Denmark, use the code 7969 (please choose "other - department not listed").
-If you have taken the test already, you can still request the test center to forward the report.
+If you have taken the test already, you can still request the test centre to forward the report.
 Please attach a message to your application once you have made such a request.

 - IELTS academic test with a minimum overall band score of 6.5

 If the programme you are applying for requires a high-level proficiency in English (Danish: English level A), your test score must be on a high level as well, i.e. either TOEFL iBt with a minimum score of 100 or the IELTS with a minimum score of 7.0.